h8d13/LKFS/README.md

 ----

-Second part is more of technical Linux feature: using `unshare --mount --fork`

 Which makes it so that the host doesn't have any form of access to the files of Alpinestein.
 Or tiny hill?

 ----